Utopia Ledges (True Summit Ledges) Rock Climbing

 Rescue from here is very difficult.
 Weather can be unbearably hot in summer or hypothermia cold by thunder clouds on the same day.
 Know the weather predicted before ascending.
 Loose rock is possible while hiking and climbing.
 I've been up and down much without any problems.
 There are many dog and a few dear ticks.
-The stumps are increasing as dead trees get blown down.
-The ground on the climbs and tree trunks often are charcoal.
+Tree trunks often are charcoal.
 This gets on your hands and clothes.
-The new downed trees and branches on the climbs hasn't stopped yet.
-This is due to the million dollar fire and nature now doing its thing, young trees and tall plants competing for light in the fire incinerated areas.
-This has left little walking space above Jimmy Cliff on the traverse to the base of the highest ledges.
+The new downed trees and their branches on the climbs continues.
+After fire, nature now doing its thing, young trees and tall plants competing for light in the incinerated enriched soil areas and rock cracks.
+There are nasty thorn plants.

-The climbing season is best in October on until the snow falls.
+The climbing season is best in October until the snow falls.
 Its very warm in the fall.
 Early spring has lots of ticks.
-Summer no vision ahead, also there are very thin thorn (like fiberglass) bushes to contend with as an obstacle coarse on the approach and some climbs.
-Winter should have a couple of ice routes.
-Rock climbing to the summit has its bonus view.
-The view has changed to the south to looking at wind towers.
+Summer no vision ahead from leaves.
+Contend with there'll be an obstacle coarse on the approach and some climbs.
+Rock climbing to the summit has its bonus the view.

 Don't go up there, unless you are capable of getting back to Buffalo Road.
 Worst comes to worst, there is the yellow marked hiking trail to the road but it'll bring you out several miles west on Buffalo Road.

-On its far left side is a water coarse of moss and stones.
-Climb up it (right foot hold on rock and left hand on tree).
-Its unmistakable and has to be done.
-The water goes underground quickly and becomes a mini ravine gully.
-This ends with a small easy scree field, then forested rock ledges go higher and higher.
-The mountain summit and climbing area come into view at the height of these forested slabs.
+Follow this buttress and go right under large boulder and ascend next ridge.
+Climb up it unmistakable and has to be done.
+On top is open slab. go down north west side through some rocks then forested meadow Ascend stream bed at boulder with a rock on top of it to identify it.
+The mountain summit and climbing area are a direct line up from here and come into view at the height of these forested slabs.
 Do not go left direct to the first crags you see.
-These are not good for climbing.
-Cross over right to a forest and rock boulder ridge.
+These are a fools gold and not good for climbing.
 This is the easiest approach to the base of the crags.

 Much care is needed on this ascent not to disturb the moss, grass and forested slopes.
 Its doable and I have gone up it many days and left not trace.
 A little effort to not stomp and skid goes a long ways to keep vegetation in place.
 I do the approach in an hour or so.
-Most climbs are uphill left via the forested scree field.
+Most climbs are uphill left via the forested scree field finish.
+The east ledges are fifty feet to the east from trail top.

 Hiking down from the east side ledges, the drop off ledges are at killer height as you weave your way back to the fire line trail.